mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There are two worlds named Aramis in the Spinward Marches.
-Aramis/Aramis (ie the world named Aramis in the subsector also named Aramis) is an important trade centre and naval base.
+Aramis/Aramis (ie the world named Aramis in the subsector also named Aramis) is an important trade center and naval base.
 ‘The Other Aramis’, ie Aramis/Trin’s Veil, is in many ways an opposite.

 Aramis/Trin’s Veil possesses something that its more prosperous